johnk005297/mySQL_db_for_clientsInfo/README.md

 # mySQL_db_for_clientsInfo
-Store information about clients centralized in db
+Option to store information about clients centralized in db without excel files or smth like that.